• Skip to primary navigation

 cheesy lasagna with beans, tomatoes and kale in baking dish.

-How to make vegetarian Mexican lasagna
+How to make Mexican Casserole:

 Bring a large pot of water to a boil.
 Boil the noodles according to the package instructions and add the kale within the last 3 minutes.